BeamNG-NGMP/NGMP-Protocol/ClientLauncher/protocol.md

 confirm_id:         uint16
 mod_list:           char-array
 ```
-Note: The modlist is simply a list of filenames (minus the .zip extension) concatenated together, separated by semicolons.
+Note: The modlist is a list of filenames (minus the .zip extension) and the respective SHA-256 hash concatenated together, separated by colons for one mod and split up by slashes.
+This is reused for two-way communication.

 **LoadMap packet**<br>
 Protocol: TCP<br>